How To Sedate a Cat For Grooming

 Paradoxical reactions, such as excitement or aggression instead of sedation, can also happen.

-Because of some of these effects, observing a pet closely until they’re more awake or as your vet recommends is essential.
+Because of some of these effects, observing a pet closely until it is more awake or as your vet recommends is essential.

 FAQs